 "Dorothy Gunther Pugh is an idealist who's determined to do more than pay lip service to diversity.
 What's the result of this deliberate diversification?
 An eclectic company bursting with energy." - Jennifer Stahl, Dance magazine Dorothy Gunther Pugh (CEO & Founding Artistic Director) founded Ballet Memphis in 1986 with two dancers and a budget of \$75,000.
-Today, the Company has 26 dancers, a budget of more than \$4.4 million, and is building a new multi-million administrative and studio space in the heart of Memphis' arts and theatre district.
+Today, the Company has 26 dancers, a budget of more than \$4.4 million, and recently opened a new multi-million administrative and studio space in the heart of Memphis' arts and theatre district.
 Under Dorothy's direction, Ballet Memphis has been lauded by the Ford Foundation, the Hearst Foundations, and the Mellon Foundation, among others.
 Dorothy has appeared on several national dance panels, including PBS NewsHour, the National Endowment for the Arts Dance Panel and the Glass Slipper Ceiling Symposium.
-A member of the Royal Society for the Encouragement of Arts, Manufactures and Commerce, she has received the Women of Achievement Award for Initiative and the Gordon Holl Outstanding Arts Administrator's Award, and is a recipient of a fellowship from the Center for Social Innovation at Stanford University Graduate School of Business.
-She is a fellow in the National Arts Strategies' Chief Executive ProgramTM and was named a 2012 Legends Award winner from the Women's Foundation for a Greater Memphis.
+Memphis magazine named Dorothy its 2017 "Memphian of the Year."
+A member of the Royal Society for the Encouragement of Arts, Manufactures and Commerce, she also has received the Women of Achievement Award for Initiative and the Gordon Holl Outstanding Arts Administrator's Award, and is a recipient of a fellowship from the Center for Social Innovation at Stanford University Graduate School of Business.
+She was a fellow in the National Arts Strategies' Chief Executive Program[TM] and was named a 2012 Legends Award winner from the Women's Foundation for a Greater Memphis.
 In 2013, she received the Briggs' Foundation Community Service Award.
-She is the current chair of the Artistic Directors' Council for Dance/USA, the nation's largest dance service organization for professional dance companies, and also serves on its panel for diversity and inclusion.
+She served three years as chair of the Artistic Directors' Council for Dance/USA, the nation's largest dance service organization for professional dance companies, and continues to serve on its panel for diversity and inclusion.
 Dorothy is a native Memphian who began her ballet training with Edith Royal of Orlando, Florida and later studied with Louise Rooke and Memphis Ballet.
 After graduating cum laude from Vanderbilt University, she studied with Raymond Clay and Donna Carver, and performed with Dance Concert Theatre.
 She completed teacher-training courses at the Royal Academy of Dance in London and with New York ballet master David Howard.
 Dorothy appeared in many roles with Ballet Memphis before leaving the stage.